Here's To A Good Night's Sleep

 How-to-have-a-good-nights-sleep-eugenia-hargrove--age-of-grace-4

-Anywhere from 4 to 9 percent of middle aged men experience Obstructive Sleep Apnea (OSA) and 2 to 4 percent of middle aged women experience the condition according to the American College of Physicians.
-A more recent study revealed the women are more affected by sleep apnea than are men and that women with OSA have more severe brain damage than men suffering from a similar condition.
+Anywhere from 4 to 9 percent of middle-aged men experience Obstructive Sleep Apnea (OSA), and 2 to 4 percent of middle-aged women experience the condition, according to the American College of Physicians.
+A more recent study revealed that women are more affected by sleep apnea than men and that women with OSA have more severe brain damage than men suffering from a similar condition.

-OSA is an under diagnosed risk factor for heart disease.
-If you or your husband experience at least one of the symptoms listed above talk to your doctor.
+OSA is an underdiagnosed risk factor for heart disease.
+Talk to your doctor if you or your husband experience at least one of the abovementioned symptoms.
 Improving the quality and quantity of your sleep can help reduce your heart disease risk.

-Your medical provider may write a prescription for you to be evaluated at a Sleep Clinic/Center where your sleep patterns will be examined for Obstructive Sleep Apnea.
+Your medical provider may prescribe a Sleep Clinic or center visit to evaluate your sleep patterns for Obstructive Sleep Apnea.

-Are you committed to 7-8 hours of sleep every night?
+What’s your response to a good night’s sleep?
 Do you notice a change in your face when you don’t have enough sleep?